 What is a statutory duty of candour?

-The term 'statutory duty of candour' is used to differentiate the proposed legal obligation from ongoing obligations to implement 'open disclosure' which arise from accreditation requirements, funding conditions and professional codes.
-The statutory duty of candour will not replace current open disclosure obligations.
-Rather, it will establish a complementary legal obligation to support improved compliance with open disclosure in a defined set of circumstances.
+The statutory duty of candour will not replace current obligations to practice open disclosure under the existing Australian Open Disclosure Framework.
+Rather, the duty will be a complementary legal obligation to support improved compliance within a defined set of circumstances.